DVGY/basic-docker-kuber/readme.md

 :rocket: Order Service Listens for payment created event and set the status of the order to complete.

+:rocket: Route to handle ticket creation.

+:rocket: Home Page should show all the tickets.

+:rocket: On Click on purchase ticket it should route to Show Order (Detail about purchaing specific ticket).

+:rocket: Create payment using stripe checkout.

+:rocket: Render Order list.

 # Learning

 1. A middleware for authorized/protected routes checks whether the user has valid JWT Token.
 If not it should restrict access and send a valid error msg to error middleware.
 If token exist it should set some property on `req object` (`req.userToken or req.user`) and pass execution to next succedding middleware, so user should be able to acccess the route (ex: like `protect.ts` or `requireAuth`)